How Many Carbs Should You Have On A Keto Diet To Lose Weight?

 Keto adaptation is a state where the body becomes familiar with ketosis.
 If you are trying the keto diet for the second time, your body will switch to ketosis quicker than the first time.
 For example, if it took three weeks for your body to go into ketosis, the second time, it might take two weeks.
 When this happens, can it change your carb limit?
 Yes, it can.

-If your body enters ketosis easily, it invariably means that you can now eat more carbs compared to when you first started the ketogenic diet.
+If your body enters ketosis easily, it invariably means that you can now eat more carbs compared to when you first started the lazy keto diet.
 The best way to start is to limit your carb intake to 20-25 grams per day for the first 3 to 6 months.
 When you and your body adapt to the new keto lifestyle, you can slowly increase your carb intake to a maximum of 50 grams per day.
 Keep checking your ketone levels at equal intervals.

 Now that you know how many carbs to consume, the difference between net carbs and total carbs, and how to be on ketosis, it is crucial to know what carbs to consume and avoid.
 Scroll down to get a complete list.